cmusphinx/cmusphinx.github.io/wiki/speakerdiarization.md

 	}

-And, here's one that will turn the output ''hyp'' files from PocketSphinx into label files, for transcription fixing:
+And, here's one that will turn the output `hyp` files from PocketSphinx into label files, for transcription fixing: